Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This study provides a comprehensive evaluation of instruction-tuned Small Language Models (SLMs) for multi-turn context-summarized customer-service QA.
+This study provides a comprehensive evaluation of finetuned instruction-tuned SLMs for multi-turn context-summarized customer-service QA.
 In addition to the evaluation framework, we introduced a context-summarized synthetic multi-turn customer-service QA dataset designed to address privacy constraints and the lack of publicly available multi-turn conversational resources.
-Using automatic metrics, LLM-as-a-judge evaluation, human assessment, pairwise comparison and the stage-based evaluation framework proposed in this work, the experiments examine how well SLMs maintain dialogue continuity, contextual understanding and response appropriateness across different phases of customer-service interactions.
-Results show that leading 3-8B SLMs perform close to commercial LLMs and, in areas such as human-likeness, tone and late-stage resolution, often demonstrate competitive or stronger behavior.
-Stage-based analysis further indicates that several SLMs remain competitive in mid-stage interactions, where maintaining context is most critical.
-However, performance is not uniform across all SLMs, as some models struggle with dialogue continuity, contextual alignment and task appropriateness.
+Using automatic metrics, LLM-as-a-judge evaluation, human assessment, pairwise comparison and the conversation stage-based evaluation framework proposed in this work, the experiments examine how well SLMs maintain dialogue continuity, contextual understanding and response appropriateness across different phases of customer-service interactions.
+Results show that leading fine-tuned SLMs in the 3-8B parameter range, specifically Qwen-3-4B-Instruct, LLaMA-3.2-3B-Instruct, Phi-4-Mini, LLaMA-3.1-8B-Instruct and Qwen-3-8B-Instruct, have gained near-LLM performance in this task, particularly in human-likeness, tone and clarity and late-stage resolution.
+The proposed stage-based analysis demonstrates that SLM performance varies across Early, Mid and Late conversation phases, with mid-stage interactions presenting the greatest challenge due to higher contextual demands, and late-stage interactions producing the strongest results across all evaluation methods.
+Nevertheless, Continuity and Context Understanding and Task Appropriateness remain the primary limitations across all fine-tuned SLMs, with commercial LLMs such as GPT-4.1 and Virtuoso-Large continuing to achieve stronger results in these dimensions.
+SmolLM3-3B and Gemma-3-4B-Instruct show consistent limitations across all qualitative dimensions, indicating that model architecture plays a critical role in task suitability beyond parameter size alone.